Breast Reconstruction for the “Well-derly”

 Finding a lump on your breast can be a very scary experience for anyone.
-For Ruth K., who was 87 years old at the time, not only was it scary but it brought up many questions for her—one in particular, “Should I just ignore this?
+For Ruth K., who was 87 years old at the time, not only was it scary, but it brought up many questions for her—one in particular, “Should I just ignore this?
 I’m old.
 It just might be easier.
 Maybe it is nothing.”
 But, Ruth, being extremely active and healthy, simply could not.
-Prior to Christmas 2017, testing began and soon after it was confirmed by Dr. Jennifer Montes at the Hunterdon Breast Surgery Center that she had Invasive Ductal Carcinoma in her left breast.
-Many women can relate to hearing this harrowing news—it is life altering—and it is the beginning of a journey with an unknown ending.
+Prior to Christmas 2017, testing began, and soon after, it was confirmed by Dr. Jennifer Montes at the Hunterdon Breast Surgery Center that she had Invasive Ductal Carcinoma in her left breast.
+Many women can relate to hearing this harrowing news—it is life-altering—and it is the beginning of a journey with an unknown ending.
 And, like many women, Ruth “had a life,” as she says—and she wanted to return to it as quickly and as unscathed as possible.

-Born in Berlin, Germany in 1930, Ruth is a survivor and an eternal optimist.
+Born in Berlin, Germany, in 1930, Ruth is a survivor and an eternal optimist.
 As she says, she “really didn’t have a choice”—growing up in Germany during WWII was very hard and extremely scary, especially for a child.
 Ruth says, “You simply had to go on.”
-It is with this attitude, along with the encouragement of Dr. Montes and Dr. Zuhaib Ibrahim at The Institute for Advanced Reconstruction that this would be possible—and let’s face it—she knew it wasn’t the scariest thing she had faced in her life.
+It is with this attitude, along with the encouragement of Dr. Montes and Dr. Zuhaib Ibrahim at The Institute for Advanced Reconstruction, that this would be possible—and let’s face it—she knew it wasn’t the scariest thing she had faced in her life.

 There were other priorities, too.
 Ruth didn’t want to miss a day of work at the school where she had accepted a new job as a lunchroom aid.
 Prior to that, she was the manager of the cafeteria for 44 years.
-There was also weekly bingo games and trips that had been planned to cruise around the world.
+There were also weekly bingo games and trips that had been planned to cruise around the world.

 And today, less than six months later, she is doing it all!